-During these unusual times we might feel lots of different emotions.
+It's very normal to feel different emotions depending on what is happening around us.
 Sometimes we will feel OK - but sometimes we might feel SAD or ANGRY.

 We might also feel worried too.